1. About bisoprolol

 But this isn't a common side effect and there isn't enough evidence to say for sure that bisoprolol is causing it.

 If you're having problems with your sex life, talk to your doctor.

 Do I need to avoid playing sports?

-You don't need to stop playing sports if you take bisoprolol.
-But don't push yourself too much.
+You do not need to stop playing sports if you take bisoprolol.
+But do not push yourself too much.

 Regular exercise is good for you because it lowers blood pressure by keeping your heart and blood vessels in good condition.

-Be aware, though, that in some sports bisoprolol isn't allowed if you're competing at a high level.
+Be aware, though, that in some sports bisoprolol is not allowed if you're competing at a high level.

 Can I drive or ride a bike?

 Bisoprolol can make some people feel dizzy, especially when you first start taking it or after taking a bigger dose.